 With data available almost instantly, and the power of artificial intelligence (AI), modern marketers are more connected and more informed than ever.
 Using advanced tools, this means they can respond to customers’ needs faster, delivering the right message at the perfect moment.

 That’s not to say that pre-internet marketing practices are dead.
 But they’re now a cog in the wheel, rather than the wheel itself.
-By taking a holistic approach, integrated marketing allows organisations to create cohesive messages and experiences for consumers through a mix of owned, paid and earned marketing channels.
+By taking a holistic approach, integrated marketing allows organizations to create cohesive messages and experiences for consumers through a mix of owned, paid and earned marketing channels.

 Who is responsible for marketing at a small business?